NelloKudo/SimpleWebMtoMP4Converter/README.md

 # Installation

-_No need to install Python/ffmpeg_:
+## Windows

-Just **download the executable** for your OS from [Releases](https://github.com/NelloKudo/SimpleWebMtoMP4Converter/releases) and start converting 8)
+Windows users can just **download the zip file** from [here](https://github.com/NelloKudo/SimpleWebMtoMP4Converter/releases/download/v.1.2.0/SimpleWebMtoMP4ConverterPortable-win.zip) or the compressed [.exe file](https://github.com/NelloKudo/SimpleWebMtoMP4Converter/releases/download/v.1.2.0/SimpleWebMtoMP4Converter.exe) and start converting 8)

-(Note for Linux users: an install script is coming soon, just use the binaries for now)
+## Linux

+Linux users can instead use the `install.sh` script in the repo.

 # Compiling from source